objectbox/objectbox-azure-sphere/README.md

 ObjectBox will create the database files (i.e. `data.mdb` and `lock.mdb`) _in the current directory_.
 This means that you can call the HTTP server from another, empty directory if you prefer.
 Additionally, if these database files already exist in the current directory, they will be reused, i.e. none of their data is lost.

-You can also look at the data currently residing in the database by using the ObjectBox Browser: just enter `http://localhost:8181` (of course depending on which port you chose) into the URL bar of a web browser of your choice.

 ## Architecture